For the sake of our community

-THE TUGALOO RIVER WATER TRAIL CELEBRATION IS COMING!
+THE TUGALOO RIVER WATER TRAIL

 The Tugaloo River Water Trail includes the 10-mile stretch of the Tugaloo River from Yonah Dam and Panther Creek to Broken Bridges and the upper reaches of Lake Hartwell.
 This area is known as the Tugaloo Corridor and is the only remaining free-flowing section of the Tugaloo River.
 It is also the northern-most navigable point of the entire Savannah/Tugaloo watershed.